Taking a closer look at LHC

 Despite the enormous amount of information available about this topic, it is not easy for non-specialists to know where the data come from.

-In 2012 protons were running with a beam energy of 4 TeV.
-At the beginning of 2013, the LHC collided protons with lead ions before going into a long maintenance stop until the end of 2014.
-Running was resumed in 2015 with increased collision 6,5 TeV per protón and another increase in luminosity.
-Its maximum total energy of 14 TeV is already very close, and probably it will be probably reached by the end of RUN 2 (2015-2018).
+In 2012 protons at LHC were running with a beam energy of 4 TeV per proton (8 TeV in collision).
+At the beginning of 2013, the LHC collided protons with lead ions before going into a long maintenance stop (LS1) until the end of 2014.
+Running was resumed in 2015 with increased collision 6,5 TeV per proton (13 TeV in collision) and another increase in luminosity.
+Its maximum total energy of 14 TeV is very close, and after the Long Shutdown 2 (LS2) (2019-2022), in Run 3, an energy of 6,8 TeV per proton (13,6 TeV in collision) has been already reached (very close to the designed maximum initial energy, 7 TeV per proton)

-One of its main goal has already been reached: to find the Higgs boson.
+One of its main goal has already been achieved in the first phase of operation: to find the Higgs boson.

 The Nobel prize in Physics 2013 was awarded to François Englert and Peter W. Higgs "for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which recently was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN's Large Hadron Collider."